openstack-infra/git-review/README.md

 * Unlike git config files there cannot be any whitespace before the name of the variable.
 * git-review will create a gerrit remote upon first run

+## Installation
+Install with pip install git-review

+For installation from source simply add git-review to your $PATH

 ## Contributing

 To get the latest code, see: